This Tutorial Explains What is Requirement Analysis, Requirement Analysis Steps, Examples, And Goals of Requirement Gathering in SDLC:

-In the above user story, if a customer says “As a user, I should be able to see what’s there in the rearview of my car”, asking a question “why” could give “As a user, I should be able to see what’s there in the rearview of my car, so that I can park my car safely”.
+In the above user story, if a customer says “As a user, I should be able to see what’s there in the rearview of my car”, asking the question “why” could give “As a user, I should be able to see what’s there in the rearview of my car, so that I can park my car safely”.

 Asking the question “why” also helps in creating objective and atomic requirements from humongous natural language statements given by the customer.
 This can easily be implemented later in the code.

 Another way of gathering the requirement is in the form of use cases.
-A use case is a step by step approach for achieving a certain result.
+A use case is a step-by-step approach for achieving a certain result.
 This does not tell how the software will work on user input rather it says, what is expected of user inputs.

 #2) Analyzing Gathered Requirements

 Post requirement gathering, analysis of requirement starts.
 At this stage, various stakeholders sit and do a brainstorming session.
-They analyze the requirements gathered and look for feasibility to implement them.
-They discuss with each other and any ambiguity is sorted out.
+They analyze the requirements gathered and look for the feasibility to implement them.
+They discuss it with each other and any ambiguity is sorted out.

 (i) Customer may provide some requirements which could be impossible to implement due to various dependencies.

 Example: Customers may ask to surround-view the camera system with a rearview camera feature that will help in parking the car.
-The customer may also ask for the Trailer hitch feature which also uses rear camera to work.
+The customer may also ask for the Trailer hitch feature which also uses the rear camera to work.

-If the customer states a requirement that rearview camera for parking assistance should work at all times without an exception, then the Trailer feature would never work and vice versa.
+If the customer states a requirement that the rearview camera for parking assistance should work at all times without an exception, then the Trailer feature would never work and vice versa.